Living on a sailboat seems dreamy – but what are the trade offs?

 5. Living in a sailboat is a bit like living in a basement apartments

 No offence meant to sailboat or basement apartment dwellers (I’ve happily been both) but the comparison is useful when thinking about the best boat for you to live in.
-Living on a sailboat you will get less light (because you’re half underwater) whereas with a trawler much of your living space is above water.
+On a liveaboard sailboat you will get less light (because you’re half underwater) whereas with a trawler much of your living space is above water.
 If you want a view from your breakfast table, a trawler is a better option.
 Sailboats also offer less personal space than an equivalent sized power boat.
 However, all things considered, the option to be propelled by the wind, enjoy the quiet of the water, and okay, enjoy the romance of it, all more than make up for the lack of space.

 6. Don’t you wish you could find the time to ….

-Whether you want to start an ecommerce business, learn to paint, pay off debt, or go back to school, living on a sailboat can create space in your life for the things you really want to do.
+Whether you want to start an ecommerce business, learn to paint, pay off debt, or go back to school, living aboard can create space in your life for the things you really want to do.
 If you save $600 a month on rent that’s equivalent to 40 hours a month at $15 an hour.
 A whole week of wages every month!
 Many people, especially creative types, have lived on boats (Nick Cave, Rod Stewart, Jimmy Buffett, and Alan Watts to name a few).
 If you’re not sure what to tell your employer about cutting back on your work hours, you could look to Lyle Lovett’s song, “If I had a boat”, for inspiration.
 He sings, “Kiss my ass I bought a boat, I’m going out to sea.”

 7. Sail into the sunset